Problematy/goodmap/docs/http-api.rst

 form field as a JSON object — not as one form field per property — and the optional photo goes in a ``photo`` file part.
 Send the point without a ``uuid``; the server assigns one.

-That envelope is the same everywhere. **What goes inside the JSON object is not** — the accepted fields are whatever *your* data source declares in ``location_obligatory_fields`` and ``categories`` (:doc:`data-source`), so there is no universal payload to copy.
+That shape is the same everywhere. **What goes inside the JSON object is not** — the accepted fields are whatever *your* data source declares in ``location_obligatory_fields`` and ``categories`` (:doc:`data-source`), so there is no universal payload to copy.
 The fields below are the ones the :doc:`quickstart` map happens to declare; substitute your